-Anyone who has seen the movie The Imitation Game, or studied computer science in school, probably has at least a brief understanding of Enigma, Alan Turing, and some of the other fun cryptography that went on during WWII.
-During this time and until the 1970’s, governments from around the world had near total control of all cryptographic systems.
+If you’ve seen The Imitation Game, or studied computer science in school, you have likely heard of Enigma, Alan Turing, or some of the other advances in cryptography that took place during the Second World War.
+During this time and until the 1970’s, governments from around the world had near-total control of all cryptographic systems.
+It was nearly impossible to learn about encryption without going through a government agency.

-Whitfield Diffie and Martin Hellman invented Public key cryptography in 1976.
+One of the major contributing factors to cryptography becoming a discipline within the public domain was Whitfield Diffie and Martin Hellman’s invention of public-key cryptography in 1976.
 This new kind of asymmetric cryptography revolutionized cryptography.
-It also allowed the public to use it for the first time.
+It also allowed the public to leverage the technology to the people’s advantage for the first time.

-When scientists first invented public key cryptography, the NSA tried to restrict access and keep the work classified.
-The NSA and military were the only entities in the USA with access to secure encryption standards.
-Ever since access to strong encryption was given to the public, the government has used many tactics to keep a stranglehold on encryption.
+When scientists first invented public-key cryptography, the NSA tried to restrict access to the technology and keep the work classified.
+The NSA and military were the only entities in the USA with easy access to secure encryption standards.
+One access to strong encryption was open to the public, the government has used many tactics to keep a stranglehold on encryption.

 During the cold war, the USA classified encryption technology as munitions.
 This allowed the State Department to control exports of the technology.
 In other words, even if Americans made discoveries and advances in technology, they couldn’t necessarily share those discoveries with people of other nations.

-The clipper chip was an attempt by the Clinton administration to get companies to use a specific chip for encryption which the government had back-door access to.
+Another explicit attempt to sidestep the public’s right to privacy was the clipper chip, which was an attempt by the Clinton administration to get companies to use a specific hardware device for encryption that the government had back-door access to.

 In 2019 American congressman Brad Sherman called for congress to pass legislation that would make Bitcoin and cryptocurrency purchases illegal.

-We thought the crypto wars had ended in 2005, with Part I of the Electronic Communications Act 2000 being removed, and open source encryption widely available for public use.
-It is clear however that there are still those in power that would have the government be able to control and censor all financial transactions and communications online.
+We thought the crypto wars had ended in 2005, with Part I of the Electronic Communications Act 2000 being removed, and open-source encryption widely available for public use.
+It is clear however that there are still those that would have the government control and censor all financial transactions and communications online.